Joomla! 1.0.9 [ Sunshine ] is now available as of Monday 05th June 2006 18:00 UTC for download here.

 - A2 - Add ability to selectively disable certain types of syndicated feeds

-- A2 - Ensure module caching does not inadvertently make special level modules visible
+- A2 - Ensure module caching does not inadvertently make special level modules visible to registered users

 - A2 - Add ability to totally disable access to frontend login page